naif-sameer/my-programming-docs/docs/javascript/js-docs.md

 	log() {}

 	// computed name [...]
-		// dynamick name for the methods
+		// dynamics name for the methods
 		['hi' + 'by']() {}